natoriamilligan/app-deployment/README.md

       - Logged into ECR
       - Built/tagged docker image
       - Pushed image to ECR
-   16. Forced new deployment for the service using a revised task with the "latest" image
+   13. Updated the service using a revised task with the "latest" image
-   17. Set up Github Actions for automatic deployments
+   14. Set up Github Actions for automatic deployments
        - Added secrets and variables to the Github repository
        - Created workflow (.yml file)